diego0020/braviz-app/sphinx_doc/source/graphical/build_roi.rst

 The button labeled *Optimize* will move the sphere to the place of maximum FA in a small neighborhood.

+The button labeled *reload* will restore the sphere position and size to the one previously stored in the database.

 To save the modifications of the sphere into the database you must press the *Save sphere* button.
 Pay special attention to this button, whenever it is active it means there are unsaved changes.